 According to her, while appreciating the fact that sometimes with investigations of that nature, there was the need to remain confidential, there was also a corresponding need to keep the public abreast of some developments in order to indicate that it was on top of the situation.

-For that matter, “we need to understand what the police is doing basically for Ghanaians to have the confidence in them that they are up to the task of unravelling these gruesome acts and able to bring the perpetrators to book.”
+For that matter, “we need to understand what the police are doing basically for Ghanaians to have the confidence in them that they are up to the task of unraveling these gruesome acts and able to bring the perpetrators to book.”

 She said largely, Ghana had been seen as a safe haven in sub-Sahara Africa and for that matter, the way the police approached the investigations into the deaths would go to either detract or add to the country’s democratic credentials and so it was proper that they were handled in a manner that would not impact negatively on the image of the country.

 Ms. Nkrumah was of the view that there had been a bit of a communication gap with regards to the provision of timely information by the police to the public probably because they were on a certain trail and therefore it was better that they kept certain matters confidential “but at least something that comes from the Police to make Ghanaians understand that they are on top of the situation and I think that is very essential for all”.

 That, according to her, would go a long way to put people’s minds at ease knowing that the Police were on top of the situation and that would also go a long way to prevent the public from feeding on speculations and rumours.

 While commiserating with the grieving families, she noted that the killing of Ahmed Suale Hussein was so brazen and stressed the need to have certain systems in place that were capable of picking on such things in a timely manner.

 Going forward, she advised that Ghanaians needed to be more vigilant in their surroundings saying if they became more observant, they would be able to pick on some of these things in a timely fashion and that would also help the police to carry out their work.